lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

 ---
 layout: blog
-title: 'External GeoJSON and Leaflet: The Better Way'
+title: 'External GeoJSON and Leaflet: The Other Way(s)'
 ---

 I will always be a student.
 In the wide world of geospatial technology, we are all going to be students forever.
 So when someone from Twitter tells me a better way to do something that seems intuitive and worthwhile, I have no problem sharing it with the world, even when it contradicts something I said before.